Dear Zoo shows in Bury this autumn to go ahead despite theft of van

 There are four performances of Dear Zoo on Wednesday, October 23 and Thursday October 24, and tickets are on sale at the box office now.

-People can contact 01284 769505, book online at www.theatreroyal.org or visit the theatre in person.
+People can contact 01284 769505, book online at Theatre Royal or visit the theatre in person.